and get out of the compliance paperwork swamp

-Some lab and quality managers enjoy corresponding with NATA and arguing the point with them.
-But most of us don’t.
-Other labs inadvertently get caught up in three, four or even more rounds of correspondence with NATA following an assessment.
-It can be frustrating and time-consuming.
-You seem to be talking at cross purposes at times and you may even start to wonder if the NATA staff were actually at the same assessment as you were!
+Some lab and quality managers enjoy corresponding with NATA and arguing the point with them, but most of us don’t.
+If you have inadvertently been caught up in three, four or even more rounds of correspondence with NATA after an assessment, you’ll probably feel like you are buried in correspondence with them.
+Or are going around in circles.
+Or talking at cross-purposes.

 1. Be a good host